MUSA611-midterm-project-2022-Spring/project_cdoes/README.md

 ## Web Application for Historic Preservation Researchers

-This wen app allows Historic Preservation researchers to navigate through all historic streets, historic sites and districts in Philadelphia:
+This web app allows Historic Preservation researchers to navigate through all historic streets, historic sites and districts in Philadelphia:

 1. User can look for a historic street by its name
 2. User can display all historic streets surrounding the selected street